Matthew Hale (jurist): Barrister

 Hale, along with John Herne, argued that none of Laud's alleged offences constituted treason, and that the Treason Act 1351 had abolished all common law treasons.
 John Wilde, arguing for the prosecution, admitted that none of Laud's actions amounted to treason, but argued that all of them together did.
 Herne, in his arguments written by Hale, retorted that "I crave your mercy, [Wilde].
 I never understood before this time that two hundred couple of black rabbits would make a black horse!"
 The case against Laud began to fail, but Parliament issued an Act of Attainder which declared him guilty, and sentenced him to death.
-After the capture of Charles I, Hale was expected to defend him, and indeed offered to do so; the King refused to submit to the court, claiming he did not recognise its jurisdiction.
-Edward Foss writes, based on the statement of Charles Runnington, that it was Hale who actually provided the King with this defence, and that it was only because the defence prevented any counsel being called for the King that Hale did not appear in court.

 When it became clear that the King was losing the Civil War, and only Oxford held out, Hale decided to act as a commissioner to negotiate its surrender, fearing that the city might otherwise be destroyed.
 Thanks to his intercession, honourable terms were reached, and the libraries preserved.
-Despite practising in the politically charged environment of the English Civil War and primarily defending opponents of the resulting Commonwealth of England, Hale's reputation did not suffer.
+Despite practising in the politically charged environment of the Civil War and primarily defending opponents of the resulting Commonwealth of England, Hale's reputation did not suffer.
 First, he largely kept out of the war, even ignoring news of its progress, and instead translating The Life and Death of Pomponious Atticus into English.

+After the capture of Charles I, Hale was expected to defend him, and indeed offered to do so; the King refused to submit to the court, claiming he did not recognise its jurisdiction.
+Edward Foss writes, based on the statement of Charles Runnington, that it was Hale who actually provided the King with this defence, and that it was only because the defence prevented any counsel being called for the King that Hale did not appear in court.

 Second, he was acknowledged as universally able and of high integrity during his cases, retorting to those who complained of his defence of the Royalists that he was "pleading in defence of the laws which they professed they would maintain and preserve; and that he was doing his duty to his client and was not to be daunted by such threatenings".